romanvaibhav/Task-For-Development/README.md

 1)Javascript concepts and all:-(Complete Cource)

-1.1) Javascript Practice Projects:  (https://youtu.be/MIYQR-Ybrn4?si=i74K-EHlQ5WPhxWW) Note:- Practice the project from this at least 2 in a week
+1.1) Javascript Practice Projects:  (https://youtu.be/MIYQR-Ybrn4?si=i74K-EHlQ5WPhxWW) <br> Note:- Practice the project from this at least 2 in a week

 2)CSS FLEXBOX:- (https://www.youtube.com/watch?v=tXIhdp5R7sc)